arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

     For example,
     ```js
-    const nostalgist = await Nostalgist.launch(options) // will not launch the emulator
+    // will not launch the emulator
+    const nostalgist = await Nostalgist.launch({
+      core: 'fceumm',
+      rom: 'flappybird.nes',
+      runEmulatorManually: true
+    })

-    await nostalgist.launchEmulator() // the emulator will be started
+    // the emulator will be launched
+    await nostalgist.launchEmulator()
     ```

   + #### `emscriptenModule`